Senolytic Pulse Protocol

 The practical implication is that intermittent higher-dose exposure is the closest human evidence base currently available for natural senolytic-style protocols.

-The products considered here are **MCS Formulas Fisetin Pro Liposomal**, which provides 150 mg fisetin per capsule with a phospholipid and chitosan LongLifeLipoTech™ delivery system, and **MCS Formulas Quercetin & Bromelain**, which provides 400 mg quercetin per capsule with bromelain included to support oral absorption.
+The products considered here are MCS Formulas Fisetin Pro Liposomal, which provides 150 mg fisetin per capsule with a phospholipid and chitosan LongLifeLipoTech™ delivery system, MCS Formulas Quercetin & Bromelain, which provides 400 mg quercetin per capsule with bromelain included to support oral absorption and MCS Formulas Liposomal Pro Apigenin which contains 200mg apigenin in each capsule.

-Because the fisetin product uses a proprietary pro-liposomal phospholipid plus chitosan system intended to improve absorption and circulation time, a conservative translation is more appropriate than trying to capsule-match the non-formulated trial doses one-for-one.
+Because the fisetin and the apigenin formulas uses a proprietary pro-liposomal phospholipid plus chitosan system intended to improve absorption and circulation time, a conservative translation is more appropriate than trying to capsule-match the non-formulated trial doses one-for-one.

-Human literature also supports the broader principle that enhanced fisetin formulations can materially improve oral bioavailability compared with unformulated fisetin, although that published pharmacokinetic work was done with a different delivery platform, not LongLifeLipoTech™ specifically.
+Human literature also supports the broader principle that enhanced extract formulations can materially improve oral bioavailability compared with unformulated extracts.

-A cautious working assumption is to treat the liposomal fisetin as potentially more efficient per milligram than standard powder, then begin below the full trial-equivalent load and escalate only if well tolerated.
+A cautious working assumption is to treat the liposomal formulas as potentially more efficient per milligram than standard powder, then begin below the full trial-equivalent load and escalate only if well tolerated.

 This is especially reasonable for mixed community groups that include older adults, post-treatment cancer survivors, and people with higher inflammatory burden or supplement sensitivity.